madebymany/ccdash/README.md

 ccdash
 ======

 A simple dashboard for your build machine.
-Understands the cctray XML format.
+Works with CruiseControl, Hudson, and anything else that exposes its status using the cctray XML format.

 Usage
 -----